DeskproApps/salesforce/SETUP.md

 Salesforce App Setup
 ===

-This app does not support Salesforce demo accounts
+This app does not support Salesforce demo accounts.

 To install the Salesforce app you must first add the app to Salesforce itself.
 Head over to Salesforce and sign in.